proxmox/proxmox-backup/docs/storage.rst

 `.lock` is an empty file used for process locking.

-The `.chunks` directory contains folders, starting from `0000` and taking hexadecimal values until `ffff`.
-These directories will store the chunked data after a backup operation has been executed.
+The `.chunks` directory contains folders, starting from `0000` and increasing in hexadecimal values until `ffff`.
+These directories will store the chunked data, categorized by checksum, after a backup operation has been executed.

 .. code-block:: console